AWS IoT: Receive vs Subscribe

 iot:Subscribe

-This is the permission a client needs to register it's interest in receiving messages on one or more MQTT topics.
+This is the permission a client needs to register its interest in receiving messages on one or more MQTT topics.
 When a client wants to be notified of messages published to topics like my/device/data, it needs the iot:Subscribe permission for those specific topic filters.

 iot:Receive